bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:10:25

-Well, that's why I don't like this speedy trial either because I think it would have been fine to just do the regular BIP 9 activation
+Well, that's why I don't like this speedy trial either because I think it would have been fine to just do the regular BIP9 activation

 NVK: 01:10:31